 - Gluten-free - make this recipe gluten-free by using a gluten-free sourdough discard; use a gluten-free sourdough starter made with brown rice flour or buckwheat flour.

 - Buckwheat flour - You can substitute other flours for the buckwheat flour if you prefer.
-However, keep in mind that the texture and flavor of the pancakes may be different.
+However, remember that the pancakes' texture and flavor may be different.

 - Soy-free - you can use another plant milk you enjoy, like oat, coconut, or cashew milk.

 - Applesauce - use ripe mashed banana instead.
-If you add banana, you will have to cook the pancakes for a little longer to ensure they cook thoroughly.
+If you add banana, you must cook the pancakes for a little longer to ensure they cook thoroughly.

 - Flaxseed meal - use chia seeds.